cestella/cestella.github.io/_posts/2014-05-07-senate-speech-investigation.markdown

 ---

-One of the more interesting that I think can be done with computers is analyze text.
-It's one of those things that, while not true understanding, lets you suspend disbelief and imagine your computer can understand this non-context-free mishmash of syntax and semantics that we call natural language.
+One of the more interesting things that I think can be done with computers is analyze text.
+It's one of those things that computers can do that lets you suspend disbelief and imagine your computer can understand this non-context-free mishmash of syntax and semantics that we call natural language.
 Because of this, I've always been fascinated by the discipline of natural language processing.